Julie Beanland

 Anything you feel really strongly about in the industry?

-I am really keen to encourage diversity and to help those from disadvantaged backgrounds be successful in the industry
+I am really keen to encourage diversity and to help those from disadvantaged backgrounds be successful in the industry, helping them grow and achieve their ambitions.

 Anything else you would like to tell us about yourself?